OscarVsp/keystone-for-realtime-linux/qemu-demo/demo.md

   - [4.2.
 Debugging Keystone in QEMU](#42-debugging-keystone-in-qemu)

->This is the QEMU demo documentation from the [keyston docs](http://docs.keystone-enclave.org/en/latest/Getting-Started/Running-Keystone-with-QEMU.html)
+>This is the QEMU demo documentation from the [keystone docs](http://docs.keystone-enclave.org/en/latest/Getting-Started/Running-Keystone-with-QEMU.html)

 # 1. Setup Repository